uikit/uikit-site/docs/pages/slideshow.md

 ## Ratio

 The slideshow always takes up the full width of its parent container.
 The height adapts according to the defined ratio.
 To change the default ratio of 16:9, just add the `ratio` option to the attribute.
-It's recommended to use the same ratio like the background images.
+It's recommended to use the same ratio as the background images.
 For example, just use their width and height, like `1600:1200`.

 ```html
 <div uk-slideshow="ratio: 7:3">...</div>